JackNUMBER/five-scraper/README.md

 ## Custom

-The script works by time iteration, meaning it will gives you each slots available in the date and time range you have setted.\
-You can the number of weeks you want to check (starting today), wich day you want to play, at what time and where (centers).
+The script works by **time iteration**, meaning it will gives you each slots available in the date and time range you have setted.
+You can **set every part of the search**: the number of weeks you want to check, wich day you want to play, at what time and where.

 At the moment game duration is not customisable (set to 60 min) but you can set it in the request.